 Our clinical and regulatory team provides in-house, medical information support for our marketed products.
 This includes interacting directly with healthcare professionals to address any product or medical inquiries through our medical information call center.
+In preparation for the launch of Caldolor, we have expanded our medical affairs staff to support inquiries from medical professionals regarding the appropriate use of Caldolor as well as to support the efforts of our expanded hospital sales force.
 Our call center was previously operated by the Rocky Mountain Poison and Drug Center, or RMPDC.
 In 2006, we expanded our clinical and regulatory capabilities and brought our call center in-house in an effort to ensure the highest level of quality and service.
 The RMPDC continues to supplement our efforts by providing after-hours support for our call center and assisting us with our adverse event collection/reporting and global pharmacovigilance activities.
 In addition to coordinating the call center, our clinical/regulatory group generates medical information letters, provides informational memos to our sales forces and assists with ongoing training for the sales forces.